shinnosukeono/shinnosukeono.github.io/content/post/dataclasses/index.md

 ```

 This now calculates whatever is in the `__post_init__` method when the object is created.
-Very handy if you always do some calculation with the data in the `class`, just simply embed the calculation within the class and it will be there for you when you need it!
+This is very handy if you always do some calculation with the data in the `class`, just simply embed the calculation within the class and the result will be there for you when you need it!

 ## Conclusion
 ---

 These are just some very simple examples of how useful data classes can be for organising and improving your code.
 I love how the boilerplate of class creation is gone, and how they can make code more readable and easier to maintain.

 There are many other features you would expect of a class and these are also included such as automatic `__repr__` and object comparison.
 There's also easy conversion to lists and dictionaries.